Discover more from Weekend Wisdom - Dan Isaacman

 Is there a secret formula/mindset for being creative?

-We, humans, have an innate ability first to imagine something and then create it.
+We, humans, have an innate ability first imagine and then create.

-From the complicated large-hadron collider to the humble and simple sandwich, the idea began in the mind of a human like you.
+From the complicated large-hadron collider to the humble sandwich, the idea began in the mind of a human like you.

-The chair you are sitting on, the food you eat, and even the building you are in were once an idea in an architect’s mind.
+The chair you are sitting on, the food you eat, and even the building you are in were once an idea.

 In fact, almost everything you see originated from a thought